huangfcn/qwen3-27b-metal/README.md

         --max-tokens 16384
 ```

+**Weight pinning:** keeping model weights resident in memory can slightly improve runtime performance at the cost of higher pinned-memory usage.
+Set `QWEN38_PIN_WEIGHTS=1` to force pinning, `QWEN38_PIN_WEIGHTS=auto` to enable automatic pinning based on available memory headroom, or `QWEN38_PIN_WEIGHTS=0` to disable it.
+When unset, weight pinning is disabled by default (equivalent to `0`).

 The server serves both `POST /v1/chat/completions` and
 `POST /v1/responses`.
 It accepts standard sampling fields;
 `reasoning_effort` enables the thinking templates, and streaming responses